jjabraham/tyrion_c/README.md

 ---------

 **Finalize basic concepts**
-- Develop multi-table models (eg get course+chapters)
+- DONE: Develop multi-table models (eg get course+chapters)
+- Specify parameter validation
 - Secure api calls - authentication
 - Secure api calls - authorization
+- JSON error respnses for api calls only.
+Normal HTML responses for others.
+- Ensure proper responses when no data found

 **Flesh out the API**
 - Complete all models & routes for the API
+- Specify validations for all models

 **Develop front end**
 - react + fulxxor (or any other flux implementation)